code-check/challenge-look-and-say/README_en.md

-# Look and Say!
+# The Secret Rule

 *This is a [codecheck](https://app.code-check.io/openchallenges) challenge.
 To get started, [see the docs](https://code-check.github.io/docs/en)* :-)

-The look and say method is a secret method that returns the below results:
+There is a secret method that returns the below results:

 If this method receives '1', it should return '1'.
 If it receives '2', it should return '11'.